Starting your Literature Review

 Consider ProQuest to determine what others have written to ensure you have a gap.

-When you find one “golden” paper, mine its reference list and check who cited it in Scopus or Web of Science.
-This is often how one uncovers a relevant cluster of work.
+Also, record search strings and the number of hits for each search—this audit trail prevents duplication later.When you find one “golden” paper, mine its reference list and check who cited it in Scopus or Web of Science.
+This is often how one uncovers a relevant cluster of relevant literature.

-Evaluate and Annotate sources
+Evaluate and Annotate Sources

 Skim abstracts first: tag each as “must read,” “maybe,” or “exclude.”

-• Research question
+• Research questions

 • Methods